University station

 Why we rebuilt the station

 The original University station was built in 1978 and designed to accommodate half a million passengers a year.
 Between 2018 and 2019 there were just under 4 million passenger journeys through the station, making overcrowding a serious issue.
-Furthermore, this was predicted to over 7 million per year by 2069.
+Furthermore, this was predicted to rise to over 7 million per year by 2069.

-The station was often overcrowded, especially at peak times and the platforms were narrow with limited shelter for bad weather.
+The station was often overcrowded, especially at peak times, and the platforms were narrow with limited shelter for bad weather.
 High passenger numbers contributed to delays.

 Our partners